gavinlyonsrepo/raspberrypi_tempmon/README.md

 -----------
 sSMTP - Simple SMTP
 sSMTP is a simple MTA to deliver mail from a computer to a mail hub (SMTP server) needed for -m mail option.
 This is optional.
+Install from repositories.

 Features
 ----------------------